Hayden Epstein: Professional career

-Epstein was drafted by the Jacksonville Jaguars in the 2002 NFL Draft and played in six games with the Jaguars in the 2002 NFL season before being picked up off waivers by the Minnesota Vikings on October 23, 2002, where he was a kickoff specialist for the remainder of the season.
+Epstein was selected by the Jacksonville Jaguars in the 2002 NFL draft and played in six games with the Jaguars in the 2002 NFL season before being picked up off waivers by the Minnesota Vikings on October 23, 2002, where he was a kickoff specialist for the remainder of the season.
 Epstein tore his anterior cruciate ligament with one week remaining in the 2002 season and had offseason surgery.
 Despite being reactivated during the 2003 preseason, he was released before the 2003 season.
 43-year-old Gary Anderson performed the PATs and field goals for the 2002 Vikings.
 Anderson, had been brought out of retirement during the season to contribute to the Vikings' special teams efforts as Doug Brien faltered.
 Epstein replaced Brien.
 As a Jaguar, Epstein made 5 out of 9 field goals (with a long of 34 yards) and 13 PATs.
 He was 0–4 on field goals of 39 yards or longer.
 Of his 72 career kickoffs, 10 of them were touchbacks and his average distance was 61.7 yards.
 After Epstein was released, the Jaguars continued to have troubles as his successor Tim Seder was cut five games later.
 8 of Epstein's 28 career points came in a 28–25 October 6, 2002 Jacksonville victory over Philadelphia.
 He was 2-for-2 on both field goals and PATs.

 The Denver Broncos signed Epstein in February 2004 and assigned him to the Berlin Thunder of NFL Europe.
 He was released in September 2004.
 He was the punter and performed kickoffs for the World Bowl XII champion 2004 Thunder team, although Jonathan Ruffin performed field goal attempts for them.

 The Edmonton Eskimos of the Canadian Football League signed Epstein during the 2005 CFL season.
 He appeared in four regular season games for Edmonton, made 8 of 12 field goal attempts, and punted 16 times for an average of 41 yd but that record and especially a blocked kick on September 18, his final game for the Eskimos, resulted in his release on September 29.
 Edmonton went on to win the 93rd Grey Cup.

 The Houston Texans signed him in January 2006 and assigned him to the Rhein Fire of NFL Europe.
 He was released in May 2006.
 On February 6, 2008, Epstein signed back on with the Edmonton Eskimos of the CFL, but he was released again on April 28.